Writing Myanmar

 When Witit Chanthamarit was a child, independent bookstores were not the rarity they are today.
 In opening Vacilando, he hopes to recapture the sense of community he’d felt before.

-Bertil Linter’s book on the Wa isn’t merely a fascinating look at a little-penetrated hermit kingdom; it’s also a case study of how China manipulates the politics of its border zones in pursuit of global ambitions.
+Bertil Lintner’s book on the Wa isn’t merely a fascinating look at a little-penetrated hermit kingdom; it’s also a case study of how China manipulates the politics of its border zones in pursuit of global ambitions.

 In Vanessa Chan’s The Storm We Made, a family is undone by a secret betrayal during the British and then Japanese colonisation of Malaya.